 This self-paced class offers beginning, intermediate, and advanced skills tracks in keyboard playing.
 Beginning students will learn the basics of music notation, and then use the piano lab to hone keyboard skills.
 Progress will be determined by evaluations.
 More advanced students will follow a learning plan developed in consultation with the instructor.
 Proctored practice time will be offered subject to availability.
-This class can provide intermediate/advanced students with the keyboard skills required for Music Theory 1.
+This class can provide Prerequisite(s): none Corequisite(s): none